docsforadobe/premiere-plugin-guide/docs/recorders/selector-descriptions.rst

 ``recSetupParms`` indicates which button was pushed.

-If the char* passed in ``recSet­upParms`` isn't NULL, it points to memory containing private data; otherwise, no previous settings are available.
+If the char* passed in ``recSetupParms`` isn't NULL, it points to memory containing private data; otherwise, no previous settings are available.

 All the setup dialogs share the same memory; only one record is preserved.